mr-joshcrane/goracle/README.md

 ```

 Please note that GOracle only serves as a convenience tool for LLM integrations and does not include the actual language models.
 Users are required to have proper access to the LLM platforms (like OpenAI or Google Cloud's VertexAI) with necessary API keys or tokens configured.

+**Users should also be aware that Oracle has no awareness of billing, so in the interests of your hip pocket, set the appropriate hard caps or limits on spending!**

 We hope GOracle empowers you to build out your Golang applications with the powerful capabilities of LLMs, bringing complex language understanding and generation features to your user base.
 Enjoy the simplified experience of using LLMs in your next project!